KidPiano/LeetCode/Problems/0572_Subtree-of-Another-Tree/Explanation.md

 Let m = number of nodes in _s_
 Let n = number of nodes in _t_
 - **Time:** O(mn).
 In the worst case scenario, there are many duplicate values in _s_ and _t_.
 We must check every node in _t_ for every node in _s_.
 - **Space:** O(m).
 Each recursive call takes up a stack frame, and the worst case scenario occurs when _s_ is skewed.
-Imagine we we have m-x recursive calls of isSubtree when isSameTree is called.
+Imagine we have m-x recursive calls of isSubtree when isSameTree is called.
 It takes at most x recursive calls to verify that the current node is not _t_.

 ## Approach 2: Brute Force Optimizations